 Learning how to monitor your credit regularly can help you track your progress and make sure the information in your credit history is accurate.

 One way to monitor your credit is by using CreditWise from Capital One.
-With CreditWise, you can access your TransUnion credit report and weekly VantageScore 3.0 credit score—without hurting your score.
-CreditWise is free for everyone.
-You don’t even have to be a Capital One customer to enroll.
+CreditWise gives you free access to your TransUnion credit report and weekly VantageScore 3.0 credit score—without hurting your score.
+CreditWise is free and available to everyone—even if you don't have a Capital One account.

-You can also get free copies of your credit reports from each of the major credit bureaus by visiting AnnualCreditReport.com.
+You can also get free copies of your credit reports from each of the major credit bureaus by calling 877-322-8228 or visiting AnnualCreditReport.com.